danawanb/libsqlex/README.md

 LibSqlEx is an Elixir database adapter built on top of Rust NIFs to provide a native driver connection to libSQL/Turso.
 Support Local, Remote Replica, and Remote Only via options.

 ⚠️ Currently, it does not support cursor operations such as fetch, declare, and deallocate.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `libsqlex` to your list of dependencies in `mix.exs`:
+the package can be installed
+by adding `libsqlex` to your list of dependencies in `mix.exs`:

 ```elixir